 - PlagiarismHunt is an online tool that gives you a plagiarism percentage for free.
 A detailed report of the findings costs $6, while a more extensive check costs $45.

 Turnitin Alternatives for Businesses

 If you create written content for your business, you need help with proofreading.
 You need hints on how to make your copy more engaging.
 You want confidence that there are no copyright infringements that could lead to takedown notices.
 Turnitin meets these needs somewhat, but there are better alternatives for business users.

-Grammarly is the world’s best-known grammar checker and the winner of our Best Grammar Checker Software roundup.
+Grammarly is the world’s best-known grammar checker and the winner of our best grammar checker roundup.
 Its free plan lets you check your work for spelling and grammar errors.
 In my tests, it outperformed all of the competition, including Turnitin.
 The Premium version costs $139.95/year (or $150/year/user for businesses) and helps you improve your writing and checks for plagiarism.
-We cover it in detail in a full review.
+We cover it in detail in this full Grammarly review.

 I found Grammarly Premium’s suggestions on how to improve my writing very helpful.
 It considers clarity, delivery, and engagement, and will make your website content, blog posts, emails, and other writing more effective.

 Its plagiarism check is good, but not as good as Turnitin.
 The latter app compares your work with far more sources and uses more sophisticated algorithms to identify plagiarism.
 However, Grammarly’s check will meet most businesses’ needs at a more affordable price.

 For more details, refer to our comparison of Grammarly vs Turnitin.